Sigmmma/c20/src/content/h3odst/h3odst-ek/readme.md

 6. If your operating system supports it you should enable file system compression for the `tags\sounds` folder.
 This is a workaround for high disk space usage caused by sound tags including zeroed out sound data.
 7. (Optional) Check out the [guides hub][guides] to learn more about modding or install a launcher like [Osoyoos][] if you don't like using the command line.

+# Installing updates
+1. Make sure you didn't update any stock tags, and if you did make a backup of those files.
+2. Re-run `H3ODSTEK (Extract).bat` and replace all files.

+# Changelog
+## May 2022 Patch
+* Tags were updated to include the [balance changes](https://support.halowaypoint.com/hc/en-us/articles/5178835359380-Halo-The-Master-Chief-Collection-MCC-Update-April-2022) from the corresponding MCC update.

 # Major changes from H2
 Naturally there is multitude of changes compared to H2 as the engine underwent a major revision, this document endeavours to list the major ones.